 Kosmos ultrasound system features

 The Kosmos device is the only portable ultrasound scanner that generates real-time ultrasound images using pulse-echo ultrasound.
 It ensures deep learning using high-grade image quality and algorithms for accurate results.

-The portable probe and customised tablet can be moved quickly and easily around crowded hospital wards.
-In addition, the system’s long-lasting design makes it easy to disinfect.
+The portable probe and customised tablet can be moved quickly and easily around crowded hospital wards and the system’s long-lasting design makes it easy to disinfect.

-Kosmos is a completely new patient care paradigm.
-The portable device provides diagnostic-grade imaging, resulting in clinical clarity at the bedside.
-It delivers ultrasound imaging, three-lead, single-channel ECG, and digital auscultation (DA) signals, which allow clinicians to compare different views of the same physiological event.
+Kosmos is a portable device that provides diagnostic-grade imaging, resulting in clinical clarity at the bedside.
+It delivers ultrasound imaging, three-lead, single-channel ECG and digital auscultation signals, which allow clinicians to compare different views of the same physiological event.

-The device’s lightweight and handheld design makes it easy to carry around healthcare settings.
+The device’s lightweight and handheld design makes it easy to carry around in healthcare settings.

 It provides mobility, high processing power, and other benefits including early launch, technical support, low cost and reasonably priced development tools and resources.